 The initial public offering price of our common stock is substantially higher than the pro forma as adjusted net tangible book value per share of our outstanding common stock immediately after the closing of this offering.
-Purchasers of common stock in this offering will experience immediate dilution of approximately \$6.61 per share, based on the initial public offering price of \$16.00 per share.
+Purchasers of common stock in this offering will experience immediate dilution of approximately \$6.61 per share, assuming an initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
 In the past, we issued options to acquire common stock at prices significantly below the initial public offering price.
 To the extent these outstanding options are ultimately exercised, investors purchasing common stock in this offering will sustain further dilution.
 For a further description of the dilution that you will experience immediately after this offering, see the section titled "Dilution."